Who We Are

-He covered Florida politics since the early 1970s for The Fort Lauderdale News and then for the South Florida Sun-Sentinel, writing a column which offered a peek behind closed doors.
+He covered Florida politics from the early 1970s to 2006 for The Fort Lauderdale News and then for the South Florida Sun-Sentinel.
+During much of this time he wrote a column which offered a peek behind closed doors of government and politics.

-Other than politics, Nevins is the winner of numerous state and national prizes for his investigations into cruise ship safety, airport construction, the brokerage industry, boiler room fraud and other subjects.
+Nevins also is the winner of numerous state and national prizes for his investigations into cruise ship safety, airport construction, the brokerage industry, boiler room fraud, Election Day polling snafus and other subjects.

 In 2007, Nevins didn’t need a crystal ball to see the grim future of newspapers.
 He took a buyout from the Tribune Company, owners of the Sun-Sentinel.

-Even if you read his column for years, you may not know: Nevins is a University of Miami graduate, an education he helped finance by writing for supermarket tabloids.
+Even if you enjoyed his column for years, you may not know: Nevins is a University of Miami graduate, an education he helped finance by writing for supermarket tabloids.

 James G. Kane